-6.9 Compulsory education charges
+5.8 Compulsory education charges

-Childcare charges in respect of which an eligible student may qualify for CCG will not include charges that are considered to be compulsory education charges.
-CCG is not intended to pay for costs related to compulsory education (school fees, for example) which again reflects the WTC / UC position.
+Childcare charges in respect of which an eligible student may qualify for the CCG will not include charges that are considered to be compulsory education charges.
+The CCG is not intended to pay for costs related to compulsory education (school fees, for example) which again reflects the WTC / UC position.

-6.10 Audit of CCG applications
+5.9 Audit of CCG applications

-A sample check of 10-15% of CCG applications will be audited by SFW.
-The process will check:

-- the amount of care provided - the cost of care - that the childcare has been provided for the whole period for which the student has received CCG - that the student has not received CCG for a period when they have not paid for childcare or for a period covered by a free early learning place (refer to the CCG application form)

-SFW is obliged to pursue any application upon which there is a doubt about its veracity.
+Although there is currently no facility on the system for SFW to identify a selection of CCG applications for audit, a sample check of 10-15% of applications should be carried out using a manual list of applicants.
+The checks will involve the amount of care provided and the cost of the care.
+The process will also include checking that the childcare has been provided for the whole period for which the student has received a CCG and that the student has not received a CCG for a period when they have not paid for childcare or for a period covered by a free early learning place (refer to the 'CCG Application Form').
+The Department expects SFW to pursue any application upon which there is a doubt about its veracity.

-In carrying out the sample check, SFW will confirm with the relevant body that the childcare provider detailed on the CCG application form and 'Confirmation of Childcare Payments' (CCG2) form is registered or approved by Ofsted.
-SFW should also contact their local Children's Information Services (CIS) in the first instance to check the registration status of a childcare provider.
+In carrying out the sample check, SFW will wish to confirm with the relevant body that the childcare provider detailed on the CCG application form and 'Confirmation of Childcare Payments' form is registered or approved by Ofsted.
+In carrying out their sample checks, SFW should contact their local Children's Information Services (CIS) in the first instance to check the registration status of a childcare provider.
 Ofsted supply CIS with updated information on childcare providers on a daily basis.
-This will enable CIS to maintain an up-to-date list of registered childcare providers and their registration status (whether their registration status is current, cancelled or suspended).
+This will enable CIS to maintain an up-to-date list of registered childcare providers and their registration status, i.e. whether their registration status is current, cancelled or suspended.
 In Wales the regulation of Childcare Services is the responsibility of CIW.

-When information is not easily forthcoming from CIS or where there is concern or doubt about a provider's registration that the CIS cannot answer, SFW could contact the relevant Ofsted regional centre by calling the national help line on 0300 123 1231.
+When information is not easily forthcoming from CIS, or where there is concern or doubt about a provider's registration that the CIS cannot answer, SFW could contact the relevant Ofsted regional centre by calling the national help line on 0300 123 1231.
 The call will be automatically diverted to the closest regional centre.

-6.11 Amounts of CCG
+6 Amounts of CCG

-CCG pays 85% of the actual cost of registered or approved childcare throughout the academic year, during term time, short vacations and the longest vacation.
+The CCG pays 85% of the actual cost of registered or approved childcare throughout the academic year, i.e. during term time, short vacations and the longest vacation.
 The maximum amounts of CCG payable are as follows:

-- for one dependent child, 85% of the actual cost of registered or approved childcare, paying up to a maximum grant of £179.62 per week (a maximum of 85% of £211.32 actual childcare costs).
-The maximum annual CCG for a student with one dependent child using childcare for the whole year is £9,340.24. - for two or more dependent children, 85% of the actual cost of registered or approved childcare, paying up to a maximum grant of £307.95 per week (a maximum of 85% of £362.29 actual childcare costs).
-The maximum annual CCG for a student with two or more dependent children using childcare for the whole year is £16,013.40.
+- for one dependent child, 85% of the actual cost of registered or approved childcare, paying up to a maximum grant of £161.50 per week (i.e. a maximum of 85% of £190 actual childcare costs).
+The maximum annual CCG for a student with one dependent child using childcare for the whole year is £8.398. - for two or more dependent children, 85% of the actual cost of registered or approved childcare, paying up to a maximum grant of £274.55 per week (i.e. a maximum of 85% of £323 actual childcare costs).
+The maximum annual CCG for a student with two or more dependent children using childcare for the whole year is £14,276.60.

-Where the student does not provide details of a specific registered or approved childcare provider, the amount of CCG is limited to a maximum of £138.31 per week or 85% of actual costs, whichever is less (regulations 27(7)(2017) and 76(4(a))(2018)).
-Once a childcare provider has been identified, CCG entitlement should be reassessed using the appropriate maximum amount.
+Since AY 2014/15, where the student does not provide details of a specific registered or approved childcare provider, the amount of CCG is limited to a maximum of £115 per week, or 85% of actual costs, whichever is less (regulations 27(7)(2017) and 76(4(a))(2018)).
+Once a childcare provider has been identified, the CCG entitlement should be reassessed using the appropriate maximum amount for one or more children.